VamshiKrishnaAlladi/cybrus-cli/README.md

 - Is one of your friends helping it to answer?
 - Is it the Terminator franchise's Skynet?

-Maybe it is.
-Maybe it is not.
+**Maybe it is. _Maybe it is not._**

-Psst!, It is a Prank!
+Psst!, Here is the secret.
+It is a Prank! 😜

 Yes, I said it.
 It is a PRANK. ( It is intended to be, at first place. )

 > **Note:** Cybrus is still Work-In-Progress.